lan-k/biologics/README.md

 # biologics
-Analysis of biologic medicines inclduing for psoriasis and macular degeneration
+Analysis of biologic medicines including for psoriasis and macular degeneration